prof-rossetti/internet-technologies/exercises/website-hosting/exercise.md

 Re-visit the GitHub Pages URL, and navigate to the "about" page, where you should see your changes.

 Congratulations, you've published a website!
-You are encouraged to further edit its content, structure, and style to reflect your own personality and suit your own purposes.